 VLC is the king of all media… it plays almost anything on any platform, any time, any place.
 It’s great.
 Lately, however, I’ve been having issues with VLC skipping whenever I’m playing high-def media streaming over a network.

-If the file you are trying to play is located on a network share, you can navigate to Input / Codecs -> Access modules -> SMB and change the caching value here.
+If the file you are trying to play is located on a network share, you can change the caching value for “Network Caching (ms)”.

-For illustration, I’ve shown the value set to 1 second, but this setting can be used to buffer as much as you want… a cache of 20 seconds would probably eliminate the skipping even over wireless networks.
+For illustration, I’ve shown the value set to 1 second, but this setting can be used to buffer as much as you want, whether it’s 5 seconds or 20 seconds.
+However much you need to eliminate the skipping on your network.

-Update: reader Oliver wrote in to let us know that he was able to solve his problems by disabling hardware decoding.
+Reader Oliver wrote in to let us know that he was able to solve his problems by disabling hardware acceleration.
 Normally you would want hardware acceleration of the decoding process, but in some cases, it can conflict with your drivers, and it is worth a try.

 Hopefully at least one of these tips will solve your buffering problems.